Construction Safety

 Fall Protection in Construction

-This training session provides important information on fall protection at construction sites.
-Anyone who is exposed to potential fall hazards must be trained to identify these hazards and how to properly use fall protection.
-Note that this session covers general fall protection topics but does not discuss certain specific activities covered by OSHA, regulations, such as stairways, ladders, electric power lines, and steel erection work.
+This course provides important information on fall protection at construction sites.
+Anyone who is exposed to potential fall hazards of 6 feet or greater must be trained to identify these hazards and how to properly use fall protection.

 Gas Safety for Construction Workers